w3c/wai-audiences/_audiences/trainers.md

 : Provides curricula to help you create courses on web accessibility for different roles.
 It defines learning outcomes, and provides ideas to teach and assess knowledge.

-[Developing Web Accessibility Presentations and Training](/teach-advocate/accessibility-training/) : An older page that still has some useful outlines, slides, demos, and videos that you can use to help your students understand more about web accessibility.
+[Developing Web Accessibility Presentations and Training](/teach-advocate/accessibility-training/) : An older resource that still has some useful outlines, slides, demos, and videos that you can use to help your students understand more about web accessibility.
 {:.paragraph-like}

 ## Make it Accessible